-Nick studied politics at Hull University where he was actively engaged in university life taking office with representing student welfare and the University football club.
-He then qualified as a solicitor despite being encouraged to enter the world of politics.
-As a trainee, he joined Goldstone Casket and Eva an established legal practice that eventually merged in 1993 with Glaisyers.
+Nick studied politics at Hull University where he was actively engaged in university life taking office to represent student welfare, as well as joining the University football club.
+Despite encouragement from others to enter the world of politics, Nick went on to qualify as a solicitor following university.
+As a trainee, he joined Goldstone Casket and Eva, an established legal practice that eventually merged with Glaisyers in 1993.

-His long and wide experience in law has helped him gain a true insight into the practical skills necessary in running a business as well as advising those clients he continues to work within litigation.
-Nick has had experience in a wide range of commercial and personal disputes.
-During his 25 years as a litigator, he has dealt with disputes ranging from property to commercial contracts and has acted for a large number of commercial and property clients resolving their disputes.
-He understands the importance of finding a resolution that is acceptable to the client and at a cost they can afford.
-In addition to dealing with commercial clients, he also acts for individuals in relation to boundary disputes, professional negligence involving solicitors surveyors and accountants and as well as acting for vulnerable adults where funds have been misappropriated.
+Nick’s long-spanning legal career has helped him gain a true insight into the practical skills necessary to run a business.
+During his 35 years as a litigator, he has dealt with disputes ranging from property to commercial contracts and has acted for a large number of commercial and property clients.
+Nick understands the importance of finding a resolution that is acceptable to the client at a cost they can afford.
+In addition to dealing with commercial clients, he also acts for individuals in relation to boundary disputes, professional negligence involving solicitors, surveyors and accountants, as well as acting for vulnerable adults where funds have been misappropriated.

-As a managing partner, he is keen to promote a philosophy where all who work for the firm go the extra mile and are open, honest, caring and down-to-earth.
-As a firm, he looks to be compassionate, diligent, trustworthy and respectful to all his clients and expects that from those around him.
+As a Senior Partner, he is keen to promote a philosophy where the whole team goes the extra mile and are open, honest, caring and down-to-earth.
+Setting an example for the firm, Nick looks to be compassionate, diligent, trustworthy and respectful to all his clients and expects that from those around him.

-Nick volunteers his time away from the office to supporting education sitting on various schools and diocesan bodies as a governor and Commissioner as well as supporting other local organisations.
-Nick has four children and enjoys spending time with his family as well as a wide range of interests in sport and the arts trying to live life to the full.
+In his time away from the office, Nick volunteers in the education sector; sitting on various schools and diocesan bodies as a governor and Commissioner, as well as supporting other local organisations.
+He is currently Chair of the Corpus Christie Catholic Academy Board which takes a lot of his spare time but finds this work rewarding in that he is investing in our children and their future.
+Nick has four children and enjoys spending time with his family, as well as having a wide range of interests in sport and the arts.
+He always tries to live life to the full!